Full transparency on how we evaluate and rank Egyptian stocks.

 Checks whether price movements are supported by trading volume.
 A price increase on above-average volume (>1.5x 20-day average) is more reliable than one on thin volume.
 This confirms institutional interest.

-The Fouda Score feeds into a multi-factor decision engine that generates actionable signals.
+The Fouda Score feeds into a multi-factor classification engine that produces descriptive signals.
 Signals consider not just the score, but also RSI levels, ADX trend strength, volatility conditions, and the overall market regime.
+All signals are technical indicators for educational purposes only and are not buy or sell recommendations.

 The model analyzes the EGX30 index to determine the overall market state: Bullish, Bearish, Strongly Bearish, or Neutral.
 In bearish markets, buy signals are automatically downgraded to protect investors from buying into a declining market.
 This regime adjustment overrides individual stock signals when the market conditions are unfavorable.